Ranglong people: History

-Present settlements of Ranglong
+Present settlements

-The present settlement of Ranglong is found in three states; Tripura, Assam, and Mizoram, having a total population of approximately 12 thousand Ranglong individuals.
+The present settlement of Ranglong is found in three states; Tripura, Assam, and Mizoram, having a total population of approximately 37 thousand Ranglong individuals.
 It is unclear whether they are still in existence in the Sylhet district of Bangladesh, Manipur and Myanmar.
 There is limited information about their existence in those regions.
 In the state of Tripura they are mainly concentrated in the hilly terrain of the North Tripura revenue district, under Dharmanagar and Panisagar revenue sub-division, bordering Assam, and in the Dhalai district of Tripura.
 Most of the Ranglong villages in Tripura are found adjacent to National Highway No. 08, with a few exceptions located a distance of five to ten kilometers away.
 Considerable numbers of Langkei and Dap clans of the Ranglong community are also found in a few interior villages of Kamalpur and Ambassa.
 In Assam, they are concentrated in the Patherkandi revenue circle of Karimganj district, mostly on the bank of the river Longai bordering Tripura and Mizoram.
 A few villages are also under the Katlicherra revenue circle of Hailakandi district, and Sonai revenue circle of Cachar district of Assam.
 In Mizoram, the Ranglongs settled in Zawlnuam sub-division of Mamit district.

 The Ranglongs have been settled in their current locations for around the last 400 to 500 years.
 This is evident from the names of the places in their locality that are officially recognized by the governments of Assam, Tripura and Mizoram.
 For instance, there is a river called Longai used as an inter-state boundary among the three mentioned Indian federated states.
 This river connects the Patherkandi revenue circle of the Karimganj district of Assam, the Panisagar revenue sub-division in north Tripura and the Mamit revenue district of Mizoram.
 The term Longai is a Bengali version of Ranglong terminology called Langkei.
 Because of the linguistic unfamiliarity of the plains populations, the accent of Langkei has changed into Longai.
 In fact, the word Langkei is sometimes one of the names of the Ranglong people.
 Within the native dwellers, and even by the government of Mizoram, the river is still recognised as Langkei rather than the alternative version.
 Since they are believed to be the first settlers on the bank of river Langkei, the river ultimately got the name from the native dwellers.
 Similarly, there is a name of a locality officially called Solgoi in the Patherkandi revenue circle of Karimganj revenue district of Assam.
 It is, however. an incorrect pronunciation of the Ranglong word solngui, which is actually the name of a flower found naturally in that area, and so that particular area was named after the solngui flower.
 The Ranglongs once settled in Solgoi areas before moving the upstream of the river Langkei (Longai) bordering Mizoram and Tripura.